Atlas V: Versions

-Each Atlas V booster configuration has a three-digit designation.
+Each Atlas V configuration has a three-digit designation.

 The first digit shows the diameter (in meters) of the payload fairing and has a value of "4" or "5" for fairing launches and "N" for crew capsule launches (as no payload fairing is used).

 The second digit indicates the number of solid rocket boosters (SRBs) attached to the core of the launch vehicle and can range from "0" through "3" with the 4 m fairing, and "0" through "5" with the 5 m fairing.
 As seen in the first image, all SRB layouts are asymmetrical.

 The third digit represents the number of engines on the Centaur stage, either "1" or "2".
-All of the configurations use the Single Engine Centaur, except for the "N22" which is only used on Starliner crew capsule missions, and uses Dual Engine Centaur.
+All of the configurations use the Single Engine Centaur, except for the "N22" which is only used on Starliner crew capsule missions, and uses the Dual Engine Centaur.

 Atlas V has flown in eleven configurations: